LIGO: Laser Interferometer Gravitational Wave Observatory

 RNS: Rapidly rotating neutron star code

 RNS [GitHub] is a code written by Nikolaos Stergioulas which constructs models of rapidly rotating, relativistic, compact stars using tabulated equations of state which are supplied by the user.
 Please direct questions about this program to either Sharon Morsink or Nikolaos Stergioulas.
 The code was mainly developed while Stergioulas and Morsink worked at UWM, Nikolaos as a graduate student and Sharon as a postdoc.
-Currently Nikolaos Stergioulas is an assistant professor at the Aristotle University of Thessaloniki (Greece) and Sharon Morsink is an Associate Professor at University of Alberta (Canada).
+Currently Nikolaos Stergioulas is a Professor at the Aristotle University of Thessaloniki (Greece) and Sharon Morsink is an Professor at University of Alberta (Canada).